Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information-draft.md

 #### Evaluation Criteria

-Abstracts will be reviewed by a committee according to the following criteria.
-All submissions will be evaluated on the following criteria:
+Abstracts will be reviewed by a committee according to the following criteria:

 1. Is the topic of the abstract related to grading and alternative grading?
 1. Does the abstract match the format and type of paper selected in the submission?